Yellow mustard seeds

-When mustard seed fruit begin to turn brown, it is time to harvest.
+When mustard plant fruit begin to turn brown, it is time to harvest.
 If we wait too long, the fruit can shatter, and release the seeds.
-Once harvested, the seeds are cleaned and then dried.
-Seeds can contain up to 30 % of fatty oil, mucilage and approximately 2,5 % of glucosinolates, which in humid conditions breaks into mustard oil and p-hydroxybenzyl isothiocyanate.
+Once harvested, the seeds need to be cleaned and then dried.
+Seeds can contain up to 30 % of fatty oil, mucilage and approximately 2,5 % of glucosinolates, which in humid conditions break into mustard oil and p-hydroxybenzyl isothiocyanate.

 Yellow mustard seeds (Semen Sinapis albae) have significant nutritional and therapeutic properties.
 They can be used for making poultices and compresses to relieve pain, especially in rheumatic illnesses.
 The downside is that they can cause redness and irritation when heated to 40°C.

 Yellow mustard seeds also have wide application in the food industry.
 They can act as a preserving agent for vegetables or, when grinded, used to produce table mustard: mild and strong.

 On top of that, yellow mustard is also an excellent honey plant.